PLPD Auto Insurance

 *Which may only increase car insurance rates minimally.1

 Under the umbrella of PLPD auto insurance in Michigan, property protection insurance, or PPI, is also required by law at $1 million in minimum coverage.
 PPI will insure property damage to non-vehicular property, including building damage and parked cars (considered immobile property).
-Personal Injury Protection (PIP) coverage is also required by law since Michigan has no-fault insurance.

 Again, the varying components that make up PLPD insurance will differ by state